TykTechnologies/tyk/ci/tests/tracing/README.md

     - `cache`: This service runs a Redis server (version 6) as a cache, with the unless-stopped restart policy.
 It periodically checks the health of the Redis server using the redis-cli ping command.

-The `tests` folder contains all the `*.yml` declarations of tests that are going to be executed against the gateway.
+The `tests` folder contains all the `*.yml` declarations of tests that are going to be executed.
+Please take into consideration:
+- the target URL for gateway APIs is `http://httpbin:80/` for HTTP APIs